diogoo296/mbassignment/README.md

 ### 1.2.
 Setup the config file

-Go to the project folder and fill the configurations in *config.json* file.
+Go to the project root folder and fill the configurations in *config.json* file.
 This file should looks like the example below:
 ```
 {
   "MbApiKey": {